Mar 4, 2014

 10 extra parts for just that little bit of accuracy?
 Well, there’s a couple more things to consider.
 If you want an accurate replica, it can’t stay grey and plastic...
 If you plan to paint the model, it is far less time consuming to paint parts already separated by their material so there’s no need for masking tape.
 The result is a much more efficient workflow and a more professional finish.

 Want to see the differences for yourself?
-Here’s a few tips & instructions on how to build your own 14 piece lightsaber for the detail oriented.
+Here are a few tips & instructions on how to build your own 14 piece lightsaber for the detail oriented.
 You can download it from YouMagine.

 The Clamp is the most complicated part.
 The final pin will contend with a lot of friction but that’s what’s going to hold the whole thing together.
 You may need to shave off a few millimeters off part 8 or 9 to ensure a good fit.